-We note that in the first iteration, the elements of Aset are the filter coefficients, and in later iterations, Aset may include the partial terms needed for the synthesized operations.
+We note that in the first iteration, the elements of Aset are the filter coefficients and in later iterations, Aset may include the partial terms needed for the synthesized operations.
 Observe that all elements of Aset are implemented at the end of the algorithm.
-We also note that if all elements of Aset are implemented in the optimal part, then the global minimum solution is obtained.
+Also, we note that if all elements of Aset are implemented in the optimal part, then the global minimum solution is obtained.
 If an element of Aset is implemented in the heuristic part, the local minimum solution is obtained.

-B. Area Optimization Under a Delay Constraint: ASSUME-D
+B. Area Optimization under a Delay Constraint: ASSUME-D

-Just as the exact version, ASSUME-D can find a solution with either the minimum delay of the network, i.e., min\delay, or a maximum user-specified delay constraint, i.e., user\delay.
+Just as the exact version, ASSUME-D can find a solution with either the minimum delay of the network, min\delay, or a maximum user-specified delay constraint, user\delay.

 Again, we start by traversing the Boolean network to obtain the min\adder, min\level, and max\level values of each operation and partial term.
-As defined in Section IV, the min\delay is determined as the maximum of the min\level values of the POs.
+As defined in Section IV, the min\delay is determined as the maximum of the min\level values of the primary outputs.
 A minimum delay solution can be obtained when the user\delay is assigned to the min\delay.

 ASSUME-D synthesizes the coefficients of the filter one at a time in a top-down approach that yields more possible implementations of a partial term while controlling the delay.
-The algorithm is given as follows.
+The algorithm is as follows:

-- Store the preprocessed coefficients of the filter (POs of the network, all made positive and odd) in a set called Dset, and label them as unimplemented.
-Assign the delay\limit value of each element in Dset to user\delay. - 2) Take an element labeled as unimplemented from Dset, i.e., Dset(i), that has the highest max\level value.
-Store the operations that implement Dset(i) and whose min\level value does not exceed delay\limit(i) in an empty set called Oset. - 3) if Dset(i) can be implemented with an operation in Oset whose inputs are primary inputs or are in Dset, then synthesize Dset(i) with the operation, and label it as implemented.
-Assign the delay limit of each input of the operation, i.e., $delay\limit(j)$ , to $min(delay\limit(j), delay\limit(i) 1)$ . - 4) Otherwise, choose an operation from Oset to synthesize Dset(i) as done in steps 5) and 6) of ASSUME-A, and label it as implemented.
-If the input(s) of the operation is in Dset, then assign the delay limit of the input $delay\limit(j) = \min(delay\limit(j), delay\limit(i) 1)$ .
-If not, add this element to Dset, label it as unimplemented, and assign its delay limit value to $delay\limit(i) 1$ . - 5) If there is an element left labeled as unimplemented in Dset, go to step 2); otherwise, return the solution.
+- store the pre-processed coefficients of the filter (primary outputs of the network, all made positive and odd) in a set called Dset and label them as unimplemented.
+Assign the delay\limit value of each element in Dset to user\delay. - 2) take an element labeled as unimplemented from Dset, Dset(i), that has the highest max\level value.
+Store the operations that implement Dset(i) and whose min\level value does not exceed the delay\limit(i) in an empty set called Oset. - 3) if Dset(i) can be implemented with an operation in Oset whose inputs are primary inputs or are in Dset, then synthesize Dset(i) with the operation and label it as implemented.
+Assign the delay limit of each input of the operation, $delay\limit(j)$ , to $min(delay\limit(j), delay\limit(i) - 1)$ . - otherwise, choose an operation from Oset to synthesize Dset(i) as done in steps 5 and 6 of ASSUME-A, and label it as implemented.
+If the input(s) of the operation is in Dset, then assign the delay limit of the input $delay\limit(j) = min(delay\limit(j), delay\limit(i) - 1)$ .
+If not, add this element to Dset, label it as unimplemented, and assign its delay limit value to $de-lay\limit(i)-1$ .